We have 98 members, including 41 new members so far this year, ranging from beginning to very advanced photographers.

 Lightroom Workshop for Members

-July 25, 2015 (Saturday) at the Eagle City Library.
-From 9 AM to noon.
+August 8, 2015 (Saturday) at the Eagle City Library.
+From 10 AM to 1PM.
 It will be held in the large room on the left as you go into the Library.
 This is a hands on workshop.
+Sign up soon to get a spot.

 Notice - posted June 22, 2015